JotaP07/xora-landing-page/README.md

 ## Contribution

 Feel free to contribute by improving or fixing issues in the project.
 Just create a fork of this repository and submit a pull request.

+## Additional Resources I Made
+- Some padding and margin fixes, still missing some improvements
+- minimal change in header size and transition to Nav - Mobile
+- Change in the size of some icons
+- Still missing some responsiveness adjustments